The most common cause is rupture of a bulge (aneurysm) in an artery.

 Computed tomography (CT) is done as soon as possible to check for bleeding.
 Magnetic resonance imaging (MRI) can also detect bleeding but may not be available immediately.

-A spinal tap (lumbar puncture) is done if CT is inconclusive or if CT is normal but doctors still suspect a subarachnoid hemorrhage.
+A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done if CT is inconclusive or if CT is normal but doctors still suspect a subarachnoid hemorrhage.
 It can detect any blood in the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 A spinal tap is not done if doctors suspect that pressure within the skull is increased enough to make doing a spinal tap risky.

-Magnetic resonance angiography or CT angiography may be done to diagnose an aneurysm, but cerebral angiography is most accurate way to detect an aneurysm.
+Magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more or CT angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more may be done to diagnose an aneurysm, but cerebral angioagraphy is the most accurate way to detect an aneurysm.
 Cerebral angiography is done as soon as possible to confirm the diagnosis and to identify the site of the aneurysm or arteriovenous malformation causing the bleeding.
 For cerebral angiography, a thin, flexible tube (catheter) is inserted into an artery, usually in the groin, and threaded through the aorta to an artery in the neck.
 Then, a substance that can be seen on x-rays (radiopaque contrast agent) is injected to outline the artery.
 Cerebral angiography is more invasive than magnetic resonance angiography or CT angiography, but it provides more information.
 However, because CT angiography is less invasive, it has largely replaced cerebral angiography for the diagnosis of aneurysms within the skull.